ICAP

 Colombia

-The recent crisis in Venezuela has led over 6 million people to leave the country, including many individuals living with HIV in need of life-saving antiretroviral treatment.
+The recent crisis in Venezuela has led over six million people to leave the country, including many individuals living with HIV in need of life-saving antiretroviral treatment.
 Reports indicate that Venezuelan migrants living with HIV are arriving to their host countries in poor health, and migrants not living with HIV lack access to prevention and testing services needed to ensure they remain HIV-negative.
 Public health experts warn that this situation has the potential to undo significant progress toward epidemic control that has been made in the region.

 Projects